sodadata/docs/soda-cl/anomaly-detection.md

         holidays_country_code: US
 ```

-The `holidays_prior_scale` hyperparameter of facebook prophet, defaulted at `10.0`, controls how much holidays influence the model.
-If holidays have a minimal impact on your data, use lower `holidays_prior_scale` between `0.01` and `10` to decrease holiday sensitivity, ensuring a more accurate model representation for non-holiday periods.
+Facebook Prophet's `holidays_prior_scale` hyperparameter, defaulted at `10.0`, controls how much holidays influence the model.
+If holidays have a minimal impact on your data, set a lower value for `holidays_prior_scale` between `0.01` and `10` as in the following example, to decrease holiday sensitivity and ensure more accurate model representation for non-holiday periods.

-Refer to the following sodacl if you need to update `holidays_prior_scale` parameter.
-To read more about customizing hyperparameters, see [Customize hyperparameters](#customize-hyperparameters).

 {% include code-header.html %}
 ```yaml
 checks for dim_customer: